 It is my great pleasure to present Antibiotice's second integrated report - "Investing responsibly for the health of future generations".
-The report outlines the company's in terms of business objectives and through the lens of sustainability indicators describing our business and our economic, social, and environmental impact.
+The report outlines the company's progress to 2022 in terms of business objectives and through the lens of sustainability indicators describing our business and our economic, social, and environmental impact.